parallaxinc/propgcc/README.txt

 Set the environment variable DEJAGNU to /opt/parallax/share/dejagnu/site.exp.

+If you are not using a C3 board, edit /opt/parallax/share/dejagnu/board/propeller-sim.exp to reflect the actual board you are using.
+The propeller-load options are given in the line that reads: set_board_info sim,options "-bc3 -r -t -q"
+Modify the command line to whatever you need to run XMM programs with propeller-load on your system.

 Make sure that your Propeller board is connected and turned on, then in build/gcc, do: make check-gcc RUNTESTFLAGS="--target_board=propeller-sim"